singerdmx/flutter-quill/README.md

 > Currently this feature is not supported on the web.
 > See [issue #1998](https://github.com/singerdmx/flutter-quill/issues/1998) and [issue #2220](https://github.com/singerdmx/flutter-quill/issues/2220)
  for more details.

-## ✂️ Shortcut events

-We can customize some Shorcut events, using the parameters `characterShortcutEvents` or `spaceShortcutEvents` from `QuillEditorConfig` to add more functionality to the editor.

-> [!NOTE]
->
-> You can get all standard shortcuts using `standardCharactersShortcutEvents` or `standardSpaceShorcutEvents`.

-To see an example of this, refer to [shortcut events](./doc/customizing_shortcuts.md) page.

 ## 🌐 Translation